 Finally, something interesting!
 Right near the top of the program code (immediately after the exception vector table and right before the program entry, at 0x100 to be exact) is some ASCII with the staff names:

 NEBULASRAY copyright 1994 namco - STAFF - PLANNING:M.KIMOTO PLANNING:Y.YAMAMURA DEGINER:H.KUWABARA GRAPHIC:H.ITO SOUND:M.FUKUZAWA SOUND:T.ISHIKAWA PROGRAM:Y.SAITO PROGRAM:T.OTUKA PROGRAM:H.HARIMA VISUAL:M.KIMURA VISUAL:T.MORI VISUAL:H.ONISI VISUAL:Y.YAGUCHI VISUAL:K.MITUNAGA VISUAL:H.TAKAHASI thank you.

 At first I thought this was part of the credits screen, but it's pretty weird to see it that far up, in no-code's land.
-I ran through the game real fast to check and sure enough:
+I ran through the game real fast to compare against the actual credits: